 - Shepherded the “Reviving America’s Scenic Byways Act of 2019” from introduction in Congress to its signing into law by the president in September 2019.

-- We helped establish state scenic byways programs in GA and OH.
+- Helped establish state scenic byways programs in GA and OH.

-- We led a coalition to preserve and enhance the Journey Through Hallowed Ground in VA, MD and PA.
+- Led a coalition to preserve and enhance the Journey Through Hallowed Ground in VA, MD, and PA.

-- We helped remove over 1,000 illegal billboards In Baltimore, MD.
+- Helped remove over 1,000 illegal billboards in Baltimore, MD.

-- We helped stop new billboard construction in Los Angeles, CA and hundreds of other cities nationwide.
+- Helped stop new billboard construction in Los Angeles, CA and hundreds of other cities nationwide.

-- We have engaged business and civic leaders to protect scenic character along a 283-mile stretch Highway 99 through California’s San Joaquin Valley.
+- Engaged business and civic leaders to protect scenic character along a 283-mile stretch of Highway 99 through California’s San Joaquin Valley.